2006 Pacific typhoon season: Typhoon Yagi

-The Joint Typhoon Warning Center identified an area of disturbed weather northeast of Chuuk on September 13.
+The Joint Typhoon Warning Center identified a tropical disturbance northeast of Chuuk on September 13.
 The disturbance drifted to the north over the next few days, gradually increasing in organization.
-The JTWC issued a Tropical Cyclone Formation Alert on the disturbance on September 16, and both the JTWC and JMA declared the system a tropical depression early on September 17.
-The JMA upgraded it to Tropical Storm Yagi later that morning as it moved erratically through the open Pacific Ocean, and the JTWC soon followed suit.
-The name Yagi was submitted by Japan and means Capricornus (goat).
-Yagi was upgraded to a severe tropical storm by the JMA on September 18, and the JTWC designated it a typhoon later that day.
+The JTWC issued a Tropical Cyclone Formation Alert on the disturbance on September 16, and both agency classified it as a tropical depression early on September 17.
+The JMA upgraded it to Tropical Storm Yagi later that morning, and the JTWC soon followed suit.
+Yagi was upgraded to a severe tropical storm by the JMA on September 18, and the JTWC designated it a typhoon later that day as it executed a clockwise loop.
 The JMA officially upgraded Yagi to typhoon status early on September 19.
 Yagi was upgraded briefly to a super typhoon by the JTWC from September 21 to 22.
-On September 23, the JTWC reported that Yagi was becoming extratropical as it continued to weaken, and issued its final warning the next day.
+It started to recurve near Chichi-jima.
+On September 23, the JTWC reported that Yagi was becoming extratropical, and issued its final warning the next day.
 The JMA downgraded Yagi to a severe tropical storm on September 24.
-It was the third tropical cyclone in the NW Pacific Basin that attained Category 5 status in 2006.
-It started to recurve near Chichi-jima, and never affected major land areas.
 It became extratropical near the western Aleutians on September 25.
-Its extratropical remnants crossed the basin on September 27.
+Its extratropical remnants exited the basin on September 27.

-Tropical Depression 17W
+Tropical Depression 17W (Storm No. 5)

-The China Meteorological Administration (CMA) and Hong Kong Observatory both identified a tropical depression in the southern South China Sea on September 22.
-The system was organized enough to be classified as Tropical Depression 17W by the JTWC the next day.
-It weakened under heavy vertical wind shear and the JTWC issued its final advisory on Tropical Depression 17W before landfall in Vietnam.
-The storm passed just south of Hainan and brought heavy rain to the area.
-The maximum rainfall recorded was 143 mm.
-CMA kept it as a tropical storm until it made landfall in Vietnam in the morning of September 25.
+NCHMF, a meteorological agency in Vietnam, recorded this cyclone as reaching tropical storm strength and officially named it Bão số 5 (Storm No. 5).
+A weather station in Hà Tĩnh recorded sustained winds of 24 m/s and gusts of up to 30 m/s.
+The total rainfall as of 19:00 (UTC+7) on September 26 was generally between 100–200mm, with amounts ranging from 200–300mm in areas from Quảng Bình to Danang; some areas recorded even higher rainfall.
+The storm has caused the deaths of 13 people and left 4 others missing.